Gamercraft31/MCServerCreatorTool/README.md

 # MCServerCreatorTool
-This tool can create a server more fast (coding assisted by ChatGPT)
+This tool can create a server more fast

 Latest version: MCServerCreator-V4